kirillsaidov/vita/CodingStandard.md

 # C coding standard (subjective)
 This is a list of guidelines that I adhere to while developing Vita library.

+## A few notes for future revision
+* Don't use a MACRO if a function can be used instead
+* Avoid ambiguity

+---

 ## Naming
 ### Variables
 Use `camelCase` for variables.
 If needed, UPPER_CASE for const.